-- Webhooks that were not successfully received are retried for up to five hours (as opposed to 72 hours for live mode).
+- Webhooks that were not successfully acknowledged are retried three times over a few hours (as opposed to 72 hours for live mode).

 Keeping your keys safe

 Your secret API key can be used to make any API call on behalf of your account, such as creating charges or performing refunds.
 Treat your secret API key as you would any other password.
 Grant access only to those who need it.
 Ensure it is kept out of any version control system that you may be using.
 Control access to your key using a password manager or secrets management service.

 If an API key is compromised, roll the key in the Dashboard to block it and generate a new one.